 Her remarkable concert performances include the part of Old Woman in the world premiere of Bohuslav Martinů’s What Men Live By conducted by Jiří Bělohlávek.
 The production of this music piece also earned a nomination for the International Opera Award in 2015.
 The recording of Martinů’s What Men Live By was awarded the Czech Musical Award – Anděl - for the best classical recording in January 2019.
 From 2013 to 2017, Ester was a long-standing soloist for the festival staging of the Mystérie de Noël at the Grand Théâtre du Puy du Fou in France.
 In 2017, she held a Dvořák’s Biblical Songs concert conducted by Marco Guidarini in The Teatro Lirico di Cagliari, Italy.

-Ester cooperated with the Czech Philharmonic, the Czech National Symphony Orchestra, the Bohuslav Martinů Philharmonic, the Slovak Košice State Philharmonic, the FOK Prague Symphonic Orchestra, the Pilsen Philharmonic, the PKF Prague Philharmonia or the Italian Teatro Lirico di Cagliari or the Malta Philharmonic Orchestra.
+Ester cooperated with the Czech Philharmonic, the Czech National Symphony Orchestra, the Bohuslav Martinů Philharmonic, the Slovak Košice State Philharmonic, the FOK Prague Symphonic Orchestra, the Pilsen Philharmonic, the PKF Prague Philharmonia, the Italian Teatro Lirico di Cagliari or the Malta Philharmonic Orchestra.

 Besides the already mentioned conductors, Ester worked with Marco Comin, Peter Valentovič, Heiko Mathias Förster, Walter Attanasi or Debashish Chaudhuri.